Publishing@W3C—Fundraising for EPUBCheck: phase 2

 What is EPUBCheck?

 A tool that validates EPUB files, EPUBCheck helps both content creators and content sellers/distributors to determine if a publisher’s or author’s digital book is ready to be released for distribution or sale.
 The tool can detect many types of errors in EPUB: container structure, packaging, metadata, content markup, and internal reference consistency are all checked to ensure that books work well and offer a reliable ereading experience.
-The whole ebook industry relies on EPUBCheck to guarantee the accuracy of ebooks, but EPUBCheck 4.0.2 has not been updated in a significant way since 2016.
-Without an upgrade, EPUBCheck will not be able to validate files created using newer versions of EPUB.
-In fact, in its current state, EPUBCheck cannot properly validate many EPUBs that meet the most up to date standards.
+The whole ebook industry relies on EPUBCheck to guarantee the accuracy of ebooks, and EPUBCheck 4.2.2 now provides the support we need, but we must continue to maintain this precious tool.

 You already benefit from EPUBCheck